MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 # Learning Path 7 - Lab 7 - Exercise 1 - Configure In-place Archiving and Retention Policies

-In this exercise, you will use the the Microsoft Exchange admin center to enable In-place archiving for Holly Dickson's mailbox.
+In this exercise, you will use the Microsoft Exchange admin center to enable In-place archiving for Holly Dickson's mailbox.
 You will then configure two retention policies through the Microsoft Purview portal.

 ### Task 1 – Activate In-Place Archiving for a new user's mailbox